GeoSensorWebLab/blackfoot-server/README.markdown

 We will use cron to run a script every 20 minutes checking for new data.
 Supporting [conditional GET headers][Conditional] will require an update to the Data Transloader, so until then we will issue simple GET requests.

 Start by creating a file with a list of the station ids.
 Observations will be downloaded from these stations only.
 As this will be read by a shell script, it will be formatted with one station id per line.
-See `stations.txt` for a sample.
+See `contrib/auto-download/stations.txt` for a sample.
 Save this file to `~/auto-download`.

-Next add the automatic download script `auto-transload.sh` to the same directory, and make it executable:
+Next add the automatic download script `contrib/auto-download/auto-transload.sh` to the same directory, and make it executable:

 ```sh
 $ cd ~/auto-download